 Using the online submission system, submit 5 to 10 pages of poetry, fiction, creative nonfiction, drama, or literary translation with a $5 application fee by June 10, 2023.
 Early applications are encouraged as seats are limited and some scholarships are available.
 Submit to the scholarship application on our Submittable if seeking a scholarship in one of the following categories: diversity, parenthood, or student/educator.

 If you’re serious about writing and want to soak in some exquisite French culture this summer, join our retreat in Paris!

 Visit cambridgewritersworkshop.org for further information.
 All genres welcome.
 Please email email@example.com or call 617-800-9901 for more information.

-If you’d like to join us in Granada, please apply by June 1, 2017 by submitting 5-10 pages of poetry, fiction, creative nonfiction, or a play with a $10 application fee, a cover letter, and references.
+If you’d like to join us in Paris, please apply online by June 1, 2023, and include a $5 application screening fee and a 5-10 page writing sample of poetry, prose, drama, illustrated, or hybrid work.
 Please also include the following in your cover letter:

 1. Full Legal Name

 2. Contact Info (Telephone & Address)

 3. Age & Nationality (Participants should be 18+)

 4. Prior creative writing experience and/ publications (not necessary)

 7. Contact of Two Personal References (Name, Email, Address, Phone, Relationship to Applicant)